aogriffiths/relay/relay-specification.md

 Introduction
 ------------------------------------------------------------------------------------------------------------------------

 Relay is inspired by and compatible with PubSubHubbub (PuSH).
-It also has some additional features that you might find useful.
-Relay considers any server to be capable of being a Publisher, a Subscriber, a Hub or all three and content is effectively "_relayed_" from the Publisher to Subscribers (optionally) via one or more Hubs.
+It also has additional features that you might find useful.
+Relay promotes any server to be capable of being a Publisher, a Subscriber, a Hub or all three and content is effectively "_relayed_" between them.

 <!-- Long Spec START -->
 What does this mean?
 A picture is worth a thousand words: